Introduction to Qt

 Qt features a large set of modules in the area of UIs, networking, web technologies, communication protocols, file formats, and much more.

 Essentials define the foundation of Qt on all platforms.
 They are available on all the supported development platforms and tested target platforms.

 Qt Creator is a complete IDE for developing Qt applications.
-You can setup project files, code, debug, package, and deploy from within Qt Creator.
-You can configure either CMake or qmake to build projects when you create them using wizard templates.
+You can set up projects, code, debug, package, and deploy from within Qt Creator.

 © 2022 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.